 Not only are birds capable of becoming depressed, but prolonged depression can lead to self-destructive behaviors, lowered immune response, and an array of other problems.
-If you suspect that your bird may be depressed, compare his or her behavior with the points listed here.
+If you suspect that your bird may be depressed, compare its behavior with the points listed here.
 Signs pointing to depression may signal that you need to change something about your bird's environment or your level of interaction with your pet.

 01 of 05